ArtHommage/HommageTools/README.md

 ![GitHub](https://img.shields.io/github/license/ArtHommage/HommageTools)
 ![GitHub last commit](https://img.shields.io/github/last-commit/ArtHommage/HommageTools)

+> **⚠️ DISCLAIMER: These nodes are perpetually in alpha status and highly experimental.
+They should NOT be used for production.
+The author reserves the right to alter or discontinue them without notice or warranty.**

 ## 🚀 Overview

 HommageTools is designed to fill functionality gaps in ComfyUI with professional-grade utility nodes that follow best practices for performance and compatibility.
 Each node is carefully crafted to handle BHWC tensor formats correctly and includes proper error handling.